tigerand/perrno/README.md

-## perrno - print the errno mnemonic from your program
+## perrno - print out the errno mnemonic from your Linux program
 #### _perrno_ is a system to create a header file that you can include in your C/C++/Obj-C project that allows you to print out the errno mnemonic \[rather than the strerr/perror message\].
 Are you sick of using the poorly thought out perror or strerr C library functions?
 Of course you are!
 Do they often give you inpenetrable, and therefore useless, verbiage that is usually impossible to incorporate into a coherent error message for your users?
 Not to mention hard to use.
 Then this little system is for you!

+### DEPENDS
+The *bash* script uses the Debian program ```dpkg-architecture``` to get the architecture specific /usr/include directory name, and it has only been tested on Debian and Ubuntu systems, where it worked grrrreat!
+If you tweak it to work on another Linux or BSD platform like Redhat, SUSE, FreeBSD, etc, then please submit a pull request or just send a patch.

+### HOW-TO
 The system works like this: run the shell script **generate-perrno_h.sh**, and it will produce the header file _perrno.h_ which you can include into one of your source files.
 There are two functions available for your use:<br>
 ```const char *perrno(int errno)```<br>
 and<br>